It’s important to us to provide help for Veterans in need. Check out the incredible Veteran services Endeavors is proud to provide.

 Even so, most Veterans surveyed (79 percent) say that they are proud of their service and would serve again.
 Even more (89 percent) said that their military service had an overall positive impact on their life.

-Because Endeavors so strongly believes that these brave men and women deserve our support, care, and resources, Endeavors has devoted a strong arm of services specifically for Veterans and their families.
+Because Endeavors so strongly believes that these brave men and women deserve our support, care, and resources, Endeavors has devoted a strong arm of Veteran services specifically for our service members and their families.

 What resources does Endeavors offer to Veterans?

-Our Veteran population is diverse and dynamic, so at Endeavors, we’ve done our best to create an array of services that reflect this.
-From homelessness prevention to mental health care, we aim to help Veterans and their families be successful in every possible realm.
+At Endeavors, we’ve done our best to create an array of services to help Veterans.
+From homelessness prevention to mental health care, we aim to assist Veterans and their families be successful in every possible realm.

 - Case management